Last updated on November 25th, 2020

 5. Lentils (the most affordable plant-based protein)

-Furthermore, one can never get bored from having lentils and can have it almost every day.
-There is an end number of meals in which one can add this and can enjoy it.
+Furthermore, one can never get bored from having lentils and can have them almost every day.
+There is an end number of meals to which one can add this and can enjoy it.

 In addition to protein, lentils are enriched with slowly digested carbs.
 Moreover, a single cup (240 ml) of lentils provides around 50% of your daily fibre intake requirement, which is just amazing!